 - (b) On the recommendation of the Faculty concerned, and of the Senatus, the University Court may recognise, in the case of individual candidates, other institutions for the purpose of section 2 of the Resolution, where satisfactory arrangements can be made for the supervision of a candidate. - (c) A full-time member of staff of a recognised institution may be nominated to Senate as a supervisor or as an internal examiner or a member of a Special Committee.
 In such cases, a member of staff from an appropriate subject area in the University shall be appointed also. - 3. (a) In the Faculties of Arts and Education a candidate must submit the thesis for examination at the conclusion of the minimum period of full-time or part-time study specified by regulation.
 This period of study shall commence from the date of initial registration as a postgraduate student in the Faculty.
-In the case of candidates who do not submit the thesis at the conclusion of the minimum period of study, extension to the deadline may be granted in accordance with the following provisions: - (i) the Faculty Higher Degrees Committee may, on consideration of a stated case from the candidate's supervisor, approve an extension of one year full-time or two years part-time for full-time candidates, ortwo years part-time for part-time candidates. - (ii) the Senate, in exceptional circumstances, may approve a further final extension of up to one year full-time or part-time.
+In the case of candidates who do not submit the thesis at the conclusion of the minimum period of study, extension to the deadline may be granted in accordance with the following provisions: - (i) the Faculty Higher Degrees Committee may, on consideration of a stated case from the candidate's supervisor, approve an extension of one year full-time or two years part-time for full-time candidates, or two years part-time for part-time candidates. - (ii) the Senate, in exceptional circumstances, may approve a further final extension of up to one year full-time or part-time.

 - (b) In the Faculty of Social Sciences the time limit for submission of theses is six years from first registration for full-time students and eight years from first registration for part-time students.
 Students who have reached the time limit without submitting a thesis may apply annually to the Higher Degrees Committee for an extension of one year, giving reasons for the delay and/or evidence of progress.
-Any such submissions must be supported by the supervisor or head of department. - (c) In the Faculty of Divinity a candidate must submit the thesis for examination within two years of the conclusion of the minimum period of full-time or part-time study specified by regulation.
-The Faculty Research and Higher Degrees Committee may, on consideration of a stated case from the candidate's supervisor, approve a further extension taking the time limit for submission of a thesis, whether full-time or part-time, up to six years from the date of the initial registration as a postgraduate student in the Faculty. - 4.
+Any such submissions must be supported by the supervisor or head of department. - 4.
 A candidate must submit two copies of the thesis.
 The layout and binding should generally conform to the British Standard Institution's Recommendations for the presentation of theses (BS4821:1990), a summary of which is available in the University Library, or from the Clerk to the Faculty.
 The thesis must include a summary (250-750 words) which must be an adequate and informative abstract of the work.
 Both copies of the thesis, if approved for the Degree, shall become the property of the University, and be deposited in the University Library.